gatherworkshops/digital-information/_courses/web-data-with-sqlite/table-planning.md

       ### Challenge: Relationship Diagrams

-      Draw the relationship lines between these tables.
+      Draw these tables, their attributes
+      and map their relationships:

+      users, friendships, photos, albums

   - content: |